White Lies (band): Early releases

 Playing under the new name, White Lies played their first gig at Hoxton Square's Bar & Kitchen on 28 February 2008, supporting Team Waterpolo and Semifinalists.
 The band admitted rehearsing for two months for the gig, as well as putting off their debut for five months to gather media hype.
 Following this, the band received numerous record label offers, eventually signing to Fiction Records a matter of days after their first performance.
 The band also signed publishing rights to Chrysalis Music Publishing.
 The band said they chose the name because "white lies are quite dark...that's how we see ourselves."
 Receiving airtime on BBC Radio 1, Zane Lowe named "Death" his "Hottest Record in the World" on 5 February 2008, despite the song having never been officially released.
 Radio 1 would go on to feature the band at Radio 1's Big Weekend in May 2008, where they headlined the BBC Introducing stage.

 On 10 March 2008, White Lies were announced as one of four bands taking part in the first ever NME New Noise Tour (now the NME Radar Tour).
 The tour visited eleven cities in the UK throughout May 2008.
 The band were first featured in the magazine in the issue dated 22 March 2008, appearing in the "Everyone's Talking About..." section of their Radar article.
-Live Editor Hamish MacBain described tracks "Death" and "XX" (later titled "Unfinished Business") - the only two songs available on the band's MySpace - as "...not to afraid of a little sincerity, not afraid of a little scale".
+Live Editor Hamish MacBain described tracks "Death" and "XX" (later titled "Unfinished Business") - the only two songs available on the band's MySpace - as "...not too afraid of a little sincerity, not afraid of a little scale".
 The band released their debut single one month later, a 7-inch vinyl of "Unfinished Business" on 28 April 2008.
 The limited pressing was released by Chess Club Records, an independent record label co-founded by drummer Jack Brown.
 To mark the release, the band supported dEUS in London's Scala on 16 April 2008, as well as a performance at the 2008 Camden Crawl.